fe-data/fe-docs/docs/getting-started/overview.rst

 PDF etickets
 ------------
-Customers will receive an email with an unique link to download the etickets as a pdf-file.
-You have to create a PDF-template which the plugin can use to create the eticket.
+Customers will receive an email containing a unique link that lets them download their e‑tickets as a PDF file.
+You need to create a PDF template that the plugin can use to generate the e‑ticket.
 This is an `example of a template <../_static/pdf/Vinyl-template.pdf>`_.

 How to create a template?